Michael L. Brodman

-Michael L. Brodman, M.D. is an American gynecologist and obstetrician and currently the Ellen and Howard C. Katz Professor and Chairman of the Department of Obstetrics, Gynecology and Reproductive Science at Mount Sinai Hospital, Mount Sinai Health System, and Icahn School of Medicine at Mount Sinai in New York City.
+Michael L. Brodman is an American gynecologist and obstetrician and currently the Ellen and Howard C. Katz Professor and Chairman of the Department of Obstetrics, Gynecology and Reproductive Science at Mount Sinai Hospital, Mount Sinai Health System, and Icahn School of Medicine at Mount Sinai in New York City.
 He is recognized internationally as a pioneer in the field of urogynecology.

 Brodman is a Board Examiner for the American Board of Obstetrics and Gynecology, and has been a member of both the Council on Resident Education in Obstetrics and Gynecology and the Association of Professors in Obstetrics and Gynecology.
 He has twice received Council and Association Awards for Teaching Excellence in Obstetrics and Gynecology.

 Brodman has been the Principal or co-investigator on 19 grants and has published multiple book chapters and abstracts.
 He appeared in the documentary film, The Business of Being Born, in 2008.

 Biography

 Brodman received his B.S. from Rutgers College of Engineering in New Brunswick, New Jersey in 1975.
 He earned his M.S. from the University of South Carolina's College of Engineering in 1977, and his M.D. from Mount Sinai School of Medicine in 1982.
 His post-doctoral training included a residency and a fellowship in pelvic surgery at Mount Sinai.

 Brodman is involved in several global health initiatives and serves on the board of the International Organization for Women and Development, an organization that performs fistula repair surgery in Niger.